martabarriendosf/test-project/README.md

 Similarly, it will be necessary to create the S3 bucket where we will store the Terraform state.
 When creating the bucket, ensure to enable `Bucket versioning` to be able to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket.
 Moreover, the name of the S3 bucket will also be saved as a GitHub Secret, to configure the backend for saving the Terrafom state file.

 Lastly, it is necessary to create a CodeBuild project.
 Since the buildspec.yml file will be provided from GitHub, no specific configuration is required through the AWS console.
 Simply associate the project with the same name that will be assigned in the buildspec for the GitHub action (`aws-actions/aws-codebuild-run-build`) to deploy it properly.
 Additionally, a default role will be created for this project, so it is important to assign this IAM role permissions for accessing the S3 bucket (as CodeBuild needs to access the Terraform state in that bucket), `AmazonS3FullAccess`, and permissions to deploy the EC2 instance (`AmazonEC2FullAccess`).
+On the other hand, while configuring the CodeBuild project, GitHub must be specified as Primary Source.
+Therefore, to stablish the connection between CodeBuild and the GitHub source repository OAuth must be used, to specify the GitHub repository Path in the project.

 ### 4. Worflow configuration